pulumi/docs/content/blog/why-switch-to-pulumi/index.md

 #### Why Pulumi for Internal Developer Platforms?

-You and your team may build internal developer platforms (IDPs) as a way to maximize the use of the cloud at scale across the company while being secure and compliant so your development teams can ship faster.
+You and your team may build internal developer platforms (IDPs) to maximize the use of the cloud at scale across the company while being secure and compliant so your development teams can ship faster.
 There are a number of components/layers that are considered basic requirements when building an internal developer platform.
 The layers are as follows: